theme-next/theme-next.org/source/docs/third-party-services/external-libraries/index.md

 ### FastClick

-{% exturl FastClick https://github.com/ftlabs/fastclick %} is a simple, easy-to-use library for eliminating the 300ms delay between a physical tap and the firing of a click event on mobile browsers.
+[FastClick](https://github.com/ftlabs/fastclick) is a simple, easy-to-use library for eliminating the 300ms delay between a physical tap and the firing of a click event on mobile browsers.
 The aim is to make your application feel less laggy and more responsive while avoiding any interference with your current logic.

 {% tabs fastclick %}
 <!-- tab Installation → -->